Miouss/smart-dl/README.md

 # [Video demonstration](https://youtu.be/5hqUIFGVgns)

-# smart-dl
-Download contents from the WWE Network

 ## Testing

 Download the release and extract it wherever you want, then launch 'wwe-dl' (for MAC users : Mouse on the app > CTRL + Right Click > Open, otherwise Apple won't let you launch it because it's not an official app).